gbraad-devenv/.github/profile/README.md

 ---

 ## Recommended extensions
-These extensions are recommended for use with these repositories for quick access within Chrome-based browsers and editors.
+These extensions are recommended for use with these repositories for quick access within browsers and editors.

   * Gitpod
     - [Chrome extension](https://chromewebstore.google.com/detail/gitpod/dodmmooeoklaejobgleioelladacbeki)